Child and Family Wellbeing

 Staff are available for children to express their worries to at all times.
 However, for some children a short, pre-arranged time to talk over concerns or work on strategies with a specified adult can be beneficial.

-A fun, CBT based activity that builds social and emotional resiliance in children and young people.
+A fun, CBT based activity that builds social and emotional resilience in children and young people.
 Offered by trained members of staff on a referral basis.

 Our trained therapy dog Alfie is available for consultation by referral.

 Lego® therapy is a social development program for children particularly beneficial for children with autism spectrum disorder (ASD) or other social communication difficulties.
 It uses children's love of playing with Lego® to help develop communication and social skills.